-Contact Hours: 30 1 credit, Lab
+Contact Hours: 30 1 credit, Lab In this capstone course, students collaborate to create,

 In this capstone course, students collaborate to create, develop, and produce every aspect of a live-audience show composed of original works combining acting, vocal, and dance elements.
 Students are guided to explore their own sense of artistry within their individual primary performance mode(s), to work as a creative team to realize their collective vision, and to stretch beyond perceived limitations and obstacles to bring it to fruition.